Updated November 2024

 11. Wear (More Comfortable) Jeans Again

-At the beginning of the pandemic, the universal revolt against traditional jeans and fitted pants was strong.
-Well, keep saying no to “hard pants” or tight skinny jeans.
+When the world worked from home at the beginning of the pandemic, the universal revolt against traditional jeans and fitted pants was strong.
+Well, you can keep saying no to “hard pants” or tight skinny jeans.
 There’s no need for them right now unless you are riding a horse or engaging in daily physical labor.
 Instead, opt for relaxed alternatives.
 Not only will these pants provide your bottom half with needed coverage, but it will also give wearers a feeling of being “dressed up” without sacrificing comfort.

 Actionable items: Look for stretchy or roomy jeans in softer materials that are comfortable and stylish for everyday wear.
 And that includes whether you’re working from home or doing errands.